albumentations-team/albumentations.ai/mkdocs/src/docs/autoalbument/how_to_use.md

 - You can read more about the most important configuration parameters for AutoAlbument in [Tuning the search parameters](tuning_parameters.md).

-- To see examples of configuration files and custom PyTorch Datasets please refer to [Examples](examples/list.md)
+- To see examples of configuration files and custom PyTorch Datasets, please refer to [Examples](examples/list.md)

 - You can read more about using Albumentations for augmentation in those articles [Image augmentation for classification](../getting_started/image_augmentation.md), [Mask augmentation for segmentation](../getting_started/mask_augmentation.md).